Benefits of almonds: Energy booster, full of good fat, high fibre and a lot more!

 How many almonds can be taken in a day?

-While small in size and serving, almonds can pack in a punch in terms of energy.
-For good health, you can consume 5-6 soaked almonds or badams in a day.
+Almonds can provide ample of energy even though the size and servings are small.
+For good health, you can consume 5-6 soaked almonds in a day.

 Take a handful of almonds and soak them in a bowl of water after rinsing.
 Leave the almonds overnight at room temperature covered.
 The soaked almonds can be consumed with skin.